 For example, the necessity has been noted:

 In this context, the subject of "Mary and women" has been treated many times, but it is susceptible of many different approaches, and it is a long way from being exhausted and from yielding its finest fruits; and it awaits further developments.

 16. New themes and treatments from new points of view have emerged in post-conciliar Mariology; the relationship between the Holy Spirit and Mary; the problem of inculturation of Marian doctrine and forms of Marian piety; the value of the via pulchritudinis for advancing in knowledge of Mary and the capacity of the Virgin to stimulate the highest expressions of literature and art; the discovery of the significance of Mary in relation to some urgent pastoral needs in our time (pro-life, the option for the poor, the proclamation of the Word ...); the revaluation of the "Marian dimension of the life of a disciple of Christ."
 [Redemptoris Mater, 45]

 The Encyclical "Redemptoris Mater" of John Paul II

 17. In the wake of Lumen Gentium and of the magisterial documents which followed the Council comes the Encyclical Redemptoris Mater of John Paul II, which confirms the Christological and ecclesiological approach to Mariology that clearly reveals the wide range of its contents.

-Redemptoris Mater as a whole can be considered the Encyclical of the "maternal and active presence" of Mary in the life of the Church: [Cf. ibid., 1, 25.] in the pilgrimage of faith, in the worship of the Lord, in the work of evangelization, in progressive configuration to Christ, in ecumenical endeavour.
+Redemptoris Mater as a whole can be considered the Encyclical of the "maternal and active presence" of Mary in the life of the Church: [Cf. ibid., 1, 25] in the pilgrimage of faith, in the worship of the Lord, in the work of evangelization, in progressive configuration to Christ, in ecumenical endeavor.